22 Oct 2013

 Big Peat ‘Christmas Edition’ 2013 (54,9%, Douglas Laing 2013)

 Nose: surprisingly youthful.
 Young peated malt, full of pear drops and smoked grains.
-Heathery peat, big phenols and some antiseptic.
+Heathery peat, porridge, big phenols and some antiseptic.
 Briny Caol Ila up front, maybe some 2000’s Bowmore in the middle and young Ardbeg sweetness underneath.
 Clean, bold, but with some new-makeish notes.
 Mouth: very peaty again.
 Pepper.
-A similarly young (synthetic) fruitiness.
-Some rubbery notes.
+A similarly young (synthetic) pear fruitiness.
+Some rubbery notes and tar.
 Quite some medicinal notes as well, and a hint of black coffee and cocoa towards the end.
 Rather straightforward.
 Finish: long, with some liquorice and ashes.

 It didn’t impress me as much as the original Big Peat, but it’s still a nice Islay vatting, just a little youngish.
 Around € 60.